smitchell/spring-cloud-config-vault/vault/README.md

 ## Self-signed Certificates

-Non-Dev needs to use TLS connections.
-This project runs Vault without TLS for simplicity.
+This project is NOT running Vault with a self-signed certificate because I ran into issues connect to Vault from a Spring Boot project.
-An example script to create a TLS keystore can be found in the Spring Cloud Vault GitHub project (https://github.com/spring-cloud/spring-cloud-vault) at src/test/bash/create_certificates.sh.
+An example script to create a keystore can be found in the Spring Cloud Vault GitHub project (https://github.com/spring-cloud/spring-cloud-vault) in src/test/bash/create_certificates.sh.
 For convenience, I included create_certificates.sh in the /vault directory of this project.
-That script creates a /work directory which I renamed to [projects directory]/spring-cloud-config-vault/vault/certs.
+That script creates a /work directory.
+I renamed /work to [projects directory]/spring-cloud-config-vault/vault/certs.

 # RUNNING VAULT